RELICPAGE

 Friction quill primer, considered of confederate manufacture these are difficult to come by.
 Unfired and in excellent condition

-Friction primer, as nice as they get for original Civil War
+Friction primer, as nice as they get for a original Civil War primer

 Tongs for hot shot.
 Used to pick up cannon balls heated in a fire before loading into a cannon.
 This would be done to set wooden ships and their rigging on fire.
 Also done to set hay bales on fire that were stacked on ships or around buildings for prevention.
 Possibly confederate as they are unmarked.

-Cannon muzzle cover for a 3 in bore cannon.
+Cannon tampion or muzzle cover for a 3 in bore cannon.
 Made of tin and rubberized fabric.
 The fabric is held to the body with solid, (not later split) rivets.
 It also utilizes an early roller buckle.
 The skirt is split so it can be slipped over a flared muzzle end.
-The center has a hole punched into it that does not come out the other side.
-Very possibly from a low velocity, large bore musket round.
+The front ring used to remove the cover is missing.

 Artillery tow hook.
 Used to pry open and reseal wooden crates holding shells.
 The hook end was used to pull out the "tow" a thin string like material packed tightly around the shells to keep them from moving.
 This piece is a great example with light overall pitting.